About the Author

 Tips | Contract Review & Negotiation

-Common Pitfalls in Contract Negotiation: The Forgiveness Period
+Avoid This Costly Pitfall in Physician Contract Negotiation: The Forgiveness Period

 You worked hard for your degree.
-Whether you’re landing your first job or looking to make a career move, physician contract negotiation can be a mentally taxing process.
+Whether you’re landing your first job or looking to make a career move, understanding the nuances of physician contract negotiation can be a mentally taxing process.
 Your potential employer is looking out for their best interest.
 So it’s important that you look out for yours in securing the best possible terms for your career.

 Thoroughly reading the proposed contract terms is vital.
 One aspect that can be particularly sticky is the pesky “forgiveness clause.”
-Keep reading to learn more about how to get the best contract negotiation as a physician.
+A key part of physician contract negotiation is knowing where employers may include terms that can cost you in the long run.
+Keep reading to learn more about how to get the best physician contract negotiation.

 Forgiveness Periods

 The other place this issue frequently occurs is in moving expenses.
 If your potential employer is covering moving expenses – which is common – make sure there isn’t a forgiveness period.
-This is one situation you should be able to negotiate into clause removal.
+This is one clause you can often have removed through careful physician contract negotiation.

 Related Reading: How financial advisors benefit physicians during contract negotiation